FALL FY 18 PROGRAM ANNOUNCEMENT

 - Not all members have background and experience to drive project, overcome delays and complete project as described

-- Allocation of effort by senior and junior staff to the project is modest
+- Allocation of effort by project staff is modest

 - Partial experience in maneuvering a technology toward a commercial product